Capture of Tucson (1862): Aftermath

 When Captain Hunter arrived in Mesilla on May 27, his company, along with the Arizona Rangers and the Arizona Guards, were formed into Lieutenant Colonel Philemon Herbert's battalion of Arizona Cavalry.
 The Arizonans ceased being militia and officially became Confederate soldiers under General Henry Sibley.
 After the Battle of Glorieta Pass and the retreat of General Sibley's army, the Arizona Cavalry battalion was ordered to remain behind to hold on to Mesilla and the surrounding valley.
 Men under Sherod Hunter fought with New Mexican militia near Mesilla on June 1, 1862.
 The skirmish ended with no known casualties on either side and reports indicate a Union victory due to the loss of Confederate horses and equipment at the battle, the rebels retreated from Mesilla a few days later.

-When the Arizona Cavalry withdrew into Texas they were some of the last Confederate soldiers to leave Confederate Arizona.
-Though the Confederates, due to lack of man power, failed to hold Arizona, the Arizonans themselves achieved their main goal: the creation of a territory separate from that of New Mexico Territory.
-As mentioned previously, the United States established Arizona Territory with Tucson as the capital in 1863, using a north-south boundary.
-The towns of Mesilla, Pinos Altos and others were not included in the new Arizona Territory, instead they remained part of New Mexico Territory and are now within the present day state of New Mexico.
+When the Arizona Cavalry withdrew into Texas, they were some of the last Confederate soldiers to leave Confederate Arizona.
+Though the Confederates, due to lack of manpower, failed to hold Arizona, the Arizonans themselves achieved their main goal: the creation of a territory separate from that of New Mexico Territory.
+As mentioned previously, the United States established Arizona Territory with Tucson as the capital in 1863, using a north–south boundary.
+The towns of Mesilla, Pinos Altos and others were not included in the new Arizona Territory, instead they remained part of New Mexico Territory and are now within the present-day state of New Mexico.
 The Confederate occupation of Arizona prompted a return of Union forces to the region in order to reassert Federal government control, thus providing Arizona the military support necessary for protection against Apaches.
 Indeed, the California Column remained on guard in Arizona until relieved by the Regular Army of the United States in the spring of 1866, making them the last volunteer forces to be mustered out of Federal service in the American Civil War.